datafold-dev/datafold/README.rst

 The *datafold* source code is automatically formatted with

-* `black <https://black.readthedocs.io/en/stable/>`_ for Python soruce code auto formatting
+* `black <https://black.readthedocs.io/en/stable/>`_ for general formatting
 * `isort <https://timothycrosley.github.io/isort/>`_ for sorting :code:`import` statements
   in the source code alphabetically and in sections.
-* `nbstripout <https://github.com/kynan/nbstripout>`_ for removing potentially large (in mega bytes) binary formatted output cells of Jupyter notebooks before they get into the git history.
+* `nbstripout <https://github.com/kynan/nbstripout>`_ for removing potentially large binary formatted output cells of Jupyter notebooks before they get into the git history.

 It is highly recommended that the tools inspect and format the code *before* the code is commited to the git history.
-The tools alter the source code in an deterministic way (i.e. they should only format the code once, which is indicated with "failed") and should not break the code (at least promised).
+The tools alter the source code in an deterministic way.
+That is each tool should only format the code once to obtain the desired source code format.
+Also no tool should break the code.
 To set up the tools, the most convenient way is to install the git commit-hooks via the tool `pre-commit <https://pre-commit.com/>`_ (it installs with the development dependencies).
 To install the hooks run from root directory: